- Be extremely present.

 When I envision the skies, they are turbulent in their appearance but remain clear of skirmish.
 The majestic, foamy clouds forever remind me of the heaven people have created on Earth.
 The notion of gods has lost its use.
 Humans have become the new.
 Everyone is seen to be a loving fragment of life in everyone else’s field of view.
 Nobody is attached to their name.
 Names are symbolic references without substance.
 Strangers are gone.

 The environmental change is sustained, although millions have not lived to see the day.
 The flora and fauna have returned to their natural equilibriums.
 Animals have every right to ridicule the people of yesterday.
-They deliberately refuse to play this card.
-The unfortunate devils who had trodden the orchards of Earth yesterday did not know any better.
+Yet they deliberately refuse to play this card: The unfortunate devils who trod the orchards of Earth yesterday did not know any better.
 Wherever their footsteps fell, the soil withered beneath.
 But melancholic sorrow and shaming is gone.
 Life inveterately carries on.
 For the first time in history, humanity has acknowledged life on Earth as equally capable of loving.
 Delicate, tiny leaves growing in the farthest corners of the world are treasured and loved like a human child.

 Civilization has surmounted their trouble.
 Heroes have arisen among Chinese people.
 It is read in tomorrow’s newspapers how acts of humanism defeated a tormenting oppressor and how the People’s Republic finally became democratic.
 Strength is not gained through the art of war, nor by hurting others, nor by mastering the craft of deception; tomorrow it does not lie in veins and muscles.
 But in mutual trust.
 Good and bad have ceased to be, and our splintered hatred has perished.
 Men have laid down weapons.
 Even Israelis and Palestinians have hugged each other.
 It has taken tremendous effort and suffering, but a new fellowship is forged like a ring.
 It has finally united Earth under one banner.
 Maps once reliable are thrown into oblivion.
 Nations’ borders are erased.
 Countries have become new districts.
 For the first time, the globe stands free of protests.

 Those wallowing in the mud of animosity are embraced with love.
 Schizophrenic people have found peace.
 The world has acknowledged the fluidity of consciousness – that life is a groundless teeter-totter.
-Prisoners are treated with understanding.
+Prisoners are treated with more understanding for their tragic past.
 Ominous prisons are dark methods of the past.
 Love clogs up holes in their hearts, where four walls and solitude could not.
 All roads lead to enlightenment.
 All roads are enlightened.

 Each year like a clock, humanity gathers to cheer astronauts coming home from Mars.
 All the planet’s squares are crowded with suspended voices, to whom an excited one speaks over the comms: Fear not, fellow beings, for we have lived a glorious existence together.
 Even if the ship blisters and we die, we will have died living our purpose at the frontiers of discovery.
 Ripe voyagers, many will say.
 We have held the Pocket Universe in our palms.
-We are already home.
+Even if we die, we are already home.

 Is it not worth protecting such a seed?

-Is it not worth dying and being reborn for?
+Is it not worth dying and being reborn for like a phoenix?